jupyterhub/jupyterhub-deploy-teaching/docs/source/use-nbgrader.rst

         dict(id="reasoner", first_name="Louis", last_name="Reasoner")
     ]

-You can also add an `email` field to each student and a `duedate` field to each assignment.
-Each time you create a new assignment add it to the config file.
+You can also add an ``email`` field to each student and a ``duedate`` field to each assignment.

+Remember to add new assignments to the :file:`nbgrader_config.py` file as the assignments are created.

 Create an assignment directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~